Sanctuary movement: The Sanctuary Trials

 The defense also called upon international law to defend their actions.
 They argued that the U.S. administration's policy toward Central Americans violated the 1980 Refugee Act, a law that reflected international norms set down in the 1951 U.N.
 Convention and 1967 Protocol Relating to the Status of Refugees.

 The Sanctuary Trials spurred public outcry from many sympathetic to the movement.
 Demonstrations at INS facilities were held in San Francisco, Chicago, Milwaukee, Cincinnati, Philadelphia, New York City, and Tucson, among other places.

 The court found eight movement members guilty on alien smuggling charges, but most received suspended sentences or underwent short house arrests.
 Supported by the Center for Constitutional Rights, a broad coalition of eight religious organizations also eventually brought suit against the U.S. attorney general and the head of the INS.
 Plaintiffs alleged, among other claims, that defendants violated domestic and international laws and movement members' First Amendment rights of free exercise.
 While the courts ruled in this case, American Baptist Churches v.
 Thornburgh, that international law did not apply and the government did not violate Sanctuary members' First Amendment rights, the movement won the public's sympathies and the government eventually granted asylum status to many of the refugees involved in the trial.

 Furthermore, many Congressional Democrats took up the cause of the Central American refugees—due in large part to the lobbying and publicity efforts of Sanctuary members.
 In 1990, the House and Senate approved a bill granting temporary protected status (TPS) to Central Americans in need of safe haven, but not until the 1997 Nicaraguan Adjustment and Central American Relief Act did Congress allow fleeing Central Americans to apply for permanent residence.

 Trump era

+In 2019 the Evangelical Lutheran Church in America declared itself a sanctuary denomination.

 Dozens of people throughout the U.S. lived in sanctuary churches during Donald Trump's presidency, for example, at the Unitarian Universalist Church of Boulder.